fastrgv/AdaVenture/README.md

 It uses the Ada programming language and modern OpenGL methods, with textures, shaders and uniforms.
 Compiles and runs on Windows, GNU/Linux and Mac OSX systems.

-Focusing on portability, transparency, and open source freedom, this project relies exclusively on F.O.S.S. tools:  a thin SDL2 binding, a thin OpenGL binding, a PNG reader by Stephen Sanguine and Dimitry Anisimkov, SFML-Audio with a homebrew binding, a FreeTypeAda binding by Felix Krause, and string and table utilities by Dmitry Kazakov.
+Focusing on portability, transparency, and open source freedom, this project relies exclusively on F.O.S.S. tools:  a thin SDL2 binding, a thin OpenGL binding, a PNG reader by Stephen Sanguine and Dimitry Anisimkov, SFML-Audio with a homebrew binding, a FreeTypeAda binding by Felix Krause, plus string & table utilities by Dmitry Kazakov.

 The Ada bindings are thin, so the relationship to C++ methodology is transparent.
-Developers should note that these Ada bindings can be used for any OpenGL Ada project.
+Developers should note that these Ada bindings can be used for your own OpenGL Ada project.

-For the C++ programmer the code should be easy to comprehend; and for the experienced Ada programmer there are many obvious improvements to be made.
+For the C++ programmer the code should be easy to comprehend; and for the experienced Ada programmer there are many ada-specializations yet to be made.

 This game is a work in progress, so please excuse any scaffolding and debugging code has not been removed.